ClevelandJavaScript/grunt-and-gulp/README.md

 	index.html
 ````

 These files provide a contrived but fun example of a simple web application with JavaScript, CSS, images and HTML.
-In addition to the custom.css and custom.js files, it also pulls in several CSS and JS files from the vendor directories.
+In addition to the <code>custom.css</code> and <code>custom.js</code> files, it also pulls in several CSS and JS files from the vendor directories.
 To optimize things, our index.html would like to pull in a single CSS file and a single JS file, each of which will be concatenated, minified and compressed during the build process to have as small a footprint as possible.

 Open up a command prompt into the project files directory: